3rdGen-Media/PbAudio/README.md

 ### Status

-* 07/03/20 -- The sample project minimally demonstrates establishing an Audio Stream for rendering to the system's 'Default' audio device for asynchronously rendering to a [32-bit floating point format] buffer received in synchronization with a platform event via a wait loop on a desired thread.
+* 07/03/20 -- The sample project minimally demonstrates establishing an Audio Stream for rendering a 32-bit floating point sine wave buffer to the system's 'Default' audio device via a [32-bit floating point format] buffer received in synchronization with a platform event via a wait loop on a desired thread.
 Loop Elimination/Abstraction, Channel Summing and Structured-Concurrency BufferStack support to come.